GivAlz/duckduckgo-api-haystack/README.md

 Too many requests could cause the API to fail because of rate limitations; to fix this issue use a proxy or reduce the frequency of the calls.

+## Python 3.8

+The duckduckgo api package supports python version 3.8 only up to version 7.2.1, which will be installed by requirements.txt if python 3.8 is detected.

+Support might end in the future.

 ## License